rmwkwok/colabfilter/README.md

 ![](./demo/img/training_curves.png)

-For searched parameters details, refer to the Jupyter Notebook in `./demo`.
+For details about the searched parameters, refer to the Jupyter Notebook in `./demo`.

 ## Tested environment